tomasgil123/brand-caffeine-ws-saas/dashboard/prompts.md

 I want you to come up recommendations for {brand}.

 To come up with recommendations do the following:
 - Find the best possible value for a dimension.
-For example, for Lead Times is the lowest value and for reviews is the highest.
+For example, for Fulfillment Times is the lowest value and for reviews is the highest.
 We will call this value “Best value”
 - Find {brand} value for that dimension.
 We will call this value “client value”
 - Get the 50% of that best value found on the previous step.
 For example, if the best value is 2, then is 1.
 Another example, if the best value is 500 then is 250.
 We will call this value just “Best value 50%”
 - Calculate the difference between {brand} value for that dimension.
 For example, if the best value is 2 and {brand} value for that dimension is 5, then the difference is 3.
 We will call this value “The difference”